emmanuel-nike/django-generic-datamodel/README.md

 User Authentication was done using JWT Token Authentication

 ## How to Use?
 The project uses an sqlite database and the compiled version of the VueJS application is included in this repository.
-Make sure you have the requirements for Django v2.2 and have django rest framework installed.
-Just run
+To run this localy, make sure you have the requirements for Django v2.2 and have django rest framework installed.
+Just run the command below on your local machine

 > python manage.py runserver

-and visit your localhost to view project.
+and visit your http://localhost:8000 to view project.
 You will be taken to a login screen the test username/password is **bctest**/**bctest123**.
-To recompile the vuejs app, navigate to the vue-dashboard directory and run
+The compiled VueJs app is already included but if you feel the need to recompile the VueJs app, navigate to the vue-dashboard directory and run

 > npm run build

-this is setup to send the index.html to the template directory in britecore/template and also send javascript and css files to static directory
+this is configured to send the index.html to the template directory in britecore/template and also send javascript, css and image files to static directory